gmc-code/PC-Python/docs/turtle/t temp/turtle_race1.rst

 Code refactoring
 ------------------

-| Refactor the code to make a defintion to draw the finish line.
+| Refactor the code to make a definition to draw the finish line.